If you’ve been in endurance sports for more than five minutes, someone has asked you if you use Strava or TrainingPeaks (or both).

 Both TrainingPeaks and Strava offer their own features that are great for customers.

-If you’re using TP or Strava, let me know why you prefer it in the comments!
+If you’re using TrainingPeaks or Strava, let me know why you prefer it in the comments!